Sean-Toroghi/Machine-learning/Spark/Spark_summary.md

 - deploy model
 - monitor model

 __Distributed computing__ is the use of distributed systems, where multiple machines work together as a single unit, to solve a computational problem.
 A program that runs inside such a system is called a distributed program, and the process of writing such a program is known as distributed programming.
-Two general categories of distributed computing models are:
+Two general categories of distributed computing models are: general purpose and dedicated systems. __Goal__ of a distributed system is to find the best way to divide a problem into separate tasks that multiple machines can solve in parallel through message communication.

 - __General-purpose distributed computing models__ allow users to write a custom data processing flow using a defined abstraction.
 Examples:
   - MapReduce: introduced by Google in 2004
   - Message Passing Interface (MPI) programming model.